Stacked-Org/stacked-docs/docs/tooling/stacked-cli.md

 1. Creates a new folder with the Sheet name in `lib/ui/bottom_sheets/`
 2. Creates a new Sheet file in `lib/ui/bottom_sheets/sheet_name/`
-3. Adds a new value to DialogType enum
+3. Adds a new value to BottomSheetType enum
 4. Adds the SheetBuilder to the `lib/ui/setup/setup_bottom_sheet_ui.dart` file

 For us to achieve #3, we need to know where is your BottomSheetType enum.
 To indicate that we use the **template identifiers**, open your file where BottomSheetType enum is defined and under the last value, add: